typhoon-hil/LibreOfficeToPDF/readme.rst

 Installation Steps

+- `Download latest release source zip file <https://github.com/typhoon-hil/LibreOfficeToPDF/releases>`_
-- Unpack LibreOfficeToPDF folder to anywhere in your system
+- Unpack ``src\LibreOfficeToPDF`` folder to anywhere in your system
 - Add the LibreOfficeToPDF folder to your PATH.

 Windows/Mac OS X only: